 Wearing the rubber gloves, use a sponge to wipe down the components with the bleach and water solution.
 All exposed surfaces should be wiped down, including the bottle collar, the water reservoir, the top of the dispenser and more.
 The bleach and water combination should be poured down the reservoir as well.
 Allow this to sit for several minutes while you clean the drip tray.
 If the drip tray is removable, you can toss this into the dishwasher for fast and easy results.
 Otherwise, you can fill the sink with liquid dish soap and water.
 Use a clean cloth and the soapy water to wipe away any grime on the drip tray.

 You are now ready to drain the reservoir.
 To remove bleach from the reservoir, run fresh water through it several times.
 Then, repeat these steps using the vinegar and water combination.
 After you have rinsed the vinegar and water solution out of the reservoir, you are ready to clean the air vents.
 Ensure that all components are completely dry before proceeding to avoid the risk of an electric shock.
 Use the handheld attachment for your vacuum to suction dust off of the vent.
 Then, replace the water bottle to its original position.
 Plug the outlet in, and you are ready to start using the water dispenser again.

 Get Extra Help Around the House

 This is only one of many features in your home that require special attention.
 We know that it can be a challenge to keep up with all of the chores yourself.
-Our Philadelphia maids are available to provide regular housekeeping service to you, and we can tackle spring cleaning chores as well.
+Our service providers are available to provide regular housekeeping service to you, and we can tackle spring cleaning chores as well.
 Contact us today to inquire about our rates and availability.